 12. Exercise Regularly

-You might not see this coming but people who exercise daily, whether it be leisurely walking, have better memories when compared to their counterparts who do no physical activity.
+You might not see this coming, but people who exercise daily, whether it be leisurely walking or long-distance running, have better memories when compared to their counterparts who do no physical activity.

-That’s indeed true.
 Do you remember that one presentation when you memorized everything by heart without giving much thought to it?
 What happened next?
-Someone interrupted in between and you were not able to recall anything again!
+Someone interrupted in the middle, and you were not able to recall information after.

 Thus, rote repetition will not do any good.
-You need to complement repetition by a proper understanding of the finer details.
+You need to complement repetition through a proper understanding of the finer details.

 Sharpening your memory is not rocket science.
-All you need to do is follow the fun and simple ways mentioned above, and eat right to boost your brain health!
+All you need to do is follow the fun and simple ways mentioned above to improve memory, and eat right to boost your brain health!

 - How to Increase Brain Power, Boost Memory and Become 10X Smarter

 - 13 Simple Memory Tricks To Help You Remember Anything Easily